 No. However, the sidewalks around the perimeter of campus and the boulevard between the sidewalk and curb on Arthur and Beckwith avenues and 5th and 6th streets are city right of ways and are not covered by the policy.
 These areas have been established as "Good Neighbor Zones".

 The vast majority of campus supports a tobacco free environment.
 The only way to ensure a tobacco free environment is for everyone to be actively involved with enforcement.
-Sometimes it can be hard to approach someone but below is a non-confrontational way to enforce the policy
+Sometimes it can be hard to approach someone but below is a non-confrontational way to enforce the policy.
+Use the SMOKE approach:

 If the person continues to smoke or becomes confrontational, walk away and report the violation.

 If you would like to alert the UM Tobacco Task Force regarding general policy violations, areas of high non-compliance or troubel spots on campus, please contact the UM Tobacco Task Force at TobaccoFreeUM@mso.umt.edu.
 The UM Tobacco Task Force will respond by forwarding the compaint to Public Safety if necessary, arrange for increased signage, peer-led patrols or clean up when appropriate.
 Thank you for your interest in keeping UM tobacco free.

 You can become part of the Tobacco Free UM compliance crew.
 Thanks!

 "Good Neighbor Zones" around the perimeter of campus are areas not covered by the policy and help deter tobacco users from going into the surrounding neighborhood.
 Good Neighbor Zones include the sidewalks around the perimeter of campus and the boulevard between the sidewalk and curb on Arthur and Beckwith avenues and 5th and 6th streets.